TicaGit/yolov8_tsd/README.md

 ### Introducton:

 This project is part of the Deep Learning for Autonomous Vehicles class.
 Each group had to solve a specific task related to autonomous driving.
-Our group chose the task "traffic sign detection and classification", where we the goal is to find the bounding boxes and class labels of signs, given an image.
-We chose to apply and finetune the model Yolov8 to do this task.
+Our group chose the task "traffic sign detection and classification", where we the goal is to find the bounding boxes and class labels of signs, given an image. <br>
+We are proud to introduce to the community YODSO (You Only Detect Sign Once).
+It is an implementation and finetuning of the model Yolov8.
 Yolov8 is the state-of-the-art deep learning model for object detection, developed by [Ultralytics](https://docs.ultralytics.com/) and released in 2023.
 In this Readme, we explain the steps to obtain our inferences and comment our results.

-### Instalation:
+### Installation:

 All the script are designed to be run on the SCITAS clusters.
 One can connect and request ressources with the following commands:
 ```